MY VBAC HEALED ME: 2ND BIRTH STORY

 I delivered my placenta and bagged it up for placenta encapsulation.
 Happy pills were on the way!

 I felt… Strong.
 Proud.
 Powerful.
 Relieved.
 Grateful.
-Joyous.
+Joyful.
 Healed.

 Yes, I felt healed when my daughter was born.